mohalkarushikesh/mohalkarushikesh/README.md

 ## 🏆 Featured Projects

-- **[ChatterBot-QA-SA](https://github.com/mohalkarushikesh/ChatterBot-QA-SA)** : ChatterBot is designed to provide answers to questions based on the provided context and analyze the sentiment of user inputs.
-It leverages the DistilBERT model from Hugging Face to perform question-answering tasks and the sentiment-analysis pipeline to determine the sentiment of user inputs.
-The project includes a simple web interface for interacting with the chatbot.
+- **[ChatterBot-QA-SA](https://github.com/mohalkarushikesh/ChatterBot-QA-SA)**: A chatbot using DistilBERT for question answering and sentiment analysis, with a simple web interface for user interaction.

-- **[SummarizeX](https://github.com/mohalkarushikesh/SummarizeX)** : SummarizeX is a web-based application for text summarization using the Hugging Face Transformers library.
-Users can either upload a CSV file or enter text directly on the webpage to get the summarized text.
-The summarized text is displayed on the same webpage, and users can also download the summarized texts if a file is uploaded.
+- **[SummarizeX](https://github.com/mohalkarushikesh/SummarizeX)**: A web app for text summarization using Hugging Face Transformers, supporting direct text input or CSV uploads with downloadable summaries.

-- **[TextWiz](https://github.com/mohalkarushikesh/TextWiz)**: TextWiz is a simple Language Model (LLM) project built using the Hugging Face Transformers library.
-It leverages pre-trained models like GPT-2 for text generation, fine-tuning, and interaction.
-TextWiz enables you to generate contextually relevant text responses, fine-tune the model on your own dataset, and deploy it for various NLP applications.
+- **[TextWiz](https://github.com/mohalkarushikesh/TextWiz)**: A GPT-2 based LLM project for text generation, fine-tuning, and NLP applications, enabling contextual responses and model customization.

 - **WORKING ON FOLLOWING PROJECTS**